 OCD: Obsessive Compulsive Disorder

-In our hectic, fast paced life style of multi-tasking, we are forced to have a very active mind.
-With the stress of everyday living, it has become more difficult to chill out or relax.
-However, if your mind cannot stop without using medication, drugs, or alcohol, you probably are living with OCD.
+Do you find yourself always thinking or planning and have problems just relaxing?
+Maybe you have problems sleeping because your thoughts are racing all night?
+Do you feel you can never shut off your thoughts and it makes you feel stressed out?
+In our hectic, fast-paced, multi-tasking lives, we are forced to have a very active mind.
+With the stress of everyday living, it has become more difficult to simply relax.
+However, if your mind cannot stop without using medication, drugs, or alcohol, then you may be living with OCD.

 Through our 5 Prong Approach, our team of brain experts can assess the degree your OCD is affecting your symptoms of chronic pain, brain injury, or PTSD and design the Cognitive Coping Strategies and the Multidimensional approach to provide the most suitable treatment to help you manage, cope, and overcome your OCD.